-- Establishment of a ‘Financial Opportunity Center’ — in partnership with other organizations will be up and running and located in Valley CDC’s Lumberyard project, and serving Hampshire County.
+- Establishment of a ‘Financial Opportunity Center’ — in partnership with other organizations will be up and running and located in Valley Community Development’s Lumberyard project, and serving Hampshire County.
 The financial opportunity center model is an integrated service model with goals of helping families address common barriers to economic security by decreasing debt, increasing credit scores and increasing income and assets.
 It may include financial literacy, rental and homeownership workshops; individualized financial coaching; financial planning; income supports; job readiness training; career planning; and partnerships with job training sites.

 Pre- and post-purchase and foreclosure prevention counseling will expand to include residents of Franklin County and other communities in Hampshire County not currently served.

 - Valley Community Development will have increased financial support for the program to facilitate the expansion.